mwouts/jupytext/README.md

 ## Install

-You can install Jupytext with either
+You can install Jupytext with
 - `pip install jupytext`
 - or `conda install jupytext -c conda-forge`.